valle3011/SFX-Helper-for-Krita/README.md

-# SFX HELPER – Krita docker
+# SFX Helper – Krita docker

 A dockable panel for Krita 5.x that quickly drops styled manga **SFX** (sound effects) with an outline onto a **vector layer** – without setting the font,